c3rtcub3/Graphic-card-hashcat-usage/README.md

-Using the power of GPU to crack complex passwords
+Using the power of External Graphic card  to crack complex passwords